-The Lighthouses of California
+The Lighthouses of California & How to Visit Them

 California has a long north-south coastline with an unmatched diversity of beaches and shorelines.
 Along this stunning coast are many large rocks, prominent points, islands, and other shipping hazards.
 Over the years lighthouses have been installed in locations where shipwrecks have occurred or were feared.
 These majestic lighthouses and light stations have become some of California’s most photographed icons.
-Below is a list of the lighthouses on the California Coast ordered from south to north.
+Below is a complete list of the lighthouses on the California Coast ordered from south to north.

 Most of these lighthouses have easy access while others require some planning ahead if you want to visit or take a tour inside.
 Point Arena is one of the tallest lighthouses on the Pacific Coast and they allow visitors to hike up to the top.

 A couple lighthouses, Point Montara and Pigeon Point, have hostels in the old lighthouse buildings so you can stay overnight on-site.